fysaad/fysaad/README.md

 <hr />

 ### 🚀 About Me
-- 🔭 I’m currently working on interesting web developments projects.
+- 🔭 I’m currently working on interesting web development projects.
 - 🌱 I’m currently learning advanced architectures and cloud systems.
 - 👯 I’m looking to collaborate on open-source repositories.
 - 💬 Ask me about **JavaScript, Python, React, or Node.js**.